-Fig. 5.101 ATHLET-CD nodalisation scheme for TMI-2 (primary circuit)
+Fig. 5.102 ATHLET-CD nodalisation scheme for TMI-2 (primary circuit)

-The aim of this calculation is mainly to assess the core degradation models as well as the quenching during the pump B restart (174 min).
+The aim of this calculation is mainly to assess the core degradation models of different ATHLET-CD versions as well as the quenching during the pump B restart (174 min).
 Therefore, special attention has been given to the time from 100 to 224 min, i.e. the accident phases 2 and 3 up to the time of core slumping into the lower plenum.
 Phase 1 is a conventional small break transient.
 The objective of its simulation is to provide as far as possible a correct prediction of the water and energy distribution in the system at time 100 min, when the coolant pumps in loop A have been stopped.
-For comparison, results of ATHLET-CD 3.2 are also shown.
+For comparison, results of ATHLET-CD 3.2.1 and of ATHLET-CD 3.3.0 are also shown besides the results of ATHLET-CD 3.3.1.

-Fig. 5.102 compares the calculated and the measured primary pressures.
-Both curves agree well up to the start of the pump B2 transient at time 174 min.
-After the closing of the PORV block valve at 139 min (Fig. 5.103), the primary pressure increases again.
+Fig. 5.103 compares the calculated and the measured primary pressures.
+All curves agree well up to the start of the pump B2 transient at time 174 min.
+After the closing of the PORV block valve at 139 min (Fig. 5.104), the primary pressure increases again.
 The gradient of pressurization becomes even steeper with the start of oxidation excursion at about 155 min.
-During the quench phase, however, the calculated pressure rise due to the strong steam generation is overestimated.
-After 190 min, the primary pressure decreases due to the twice short openings of the relief block valve (Fig. 5.103) and due to the steam condensation by the HP injection (60 kg/s) into the cold legs.
-With the melt relocation into the lower plenum and the resulting steam generation, the primary pressure increases to a similar pressure, however, with a little delay.
+During the quench phase, however, the calculated pressure rise due to the strong steam generation is overestimated both with ATHLET-CD 3.2.1, 3.3.0 and with 3.3.1, however, with the latter the pressure peak is a bit smaller, but then the pressure drops below the measured and the previously simulated values.
+Qualitatively, however, the evolution of pressure is more similar to the measured data.
+After 190 min, the primary pressure decreases due to the twice short openings of the relief block valve (Fig. 5.104) and due to the steam condensation by the HP injection (60 kg/s) into the cold legs.
+The mass flow caused by the two openings of the relief valve can be very well seen in the simulation results with the 3.3.1 (Fig. 5.104).
+With the melt relocation into the lower plenum and the resulting steam generation, the primary pressure increases to a similar pressure, however, with a little delay and slightly differently in the different versions.

-Fig. 5.102 Primary pressure calculated with ATHLET-CD 3.2 and 3.3 compared to measured data
+Fig. 5.103 Primary pressure calculated with ATHLET-CD 3.2 and 3.3 compared to measured data

-Fig. 5.103 shows the calculated PORV outlet mass flow rates in comparison with bestestimate values presented in /NOM 89/.
+Fig. 5.104 shows the calculated PORV outlet mass flow rates in comparison with best-estimate values presented in /NOM 87/.
 A good prediction of the coolant inventory in primary system is essential to reproduce adequately the sequence of events during the core degradation phase.
 As recommended in the ATHLET user's manual, the connection between PORV line and pressurizer is defined as a horizontal junction.
 The application of the T-Junction model to this junction does not affect considerably the calculated amount of entrained liquid towards the PORV.
+At around 210 minutes a large flow rate through the PORV outlet can be seen in the simulation with 3.3.1 that differs significantly from the measured and previously simulated values.
+This rise correlates with the relocation of molten material into the lower plenum and is caused by the multiple smaller bug-fixes in the code since 3.3.0, which unfortunately cause an unrealistic mass flow rate.
+This has to be further investigated in the future.
+Nonetheless, the larger mass flow rate can be explained by the generally higher water level in the pressurizer at the same time (Fig. 5.105).